adbrucker/scholar-kpi/README.md

 * [Achim D. Brucker](https://www.brucker.ch/)

 ## License
 This project is licensed under the GPL 3.0 (or any later version).

+SPDX-License-Identifier: GPL-3.0-or-later